-The Nominating and Corporate Governance Committee strives to ensure that at least one member of the board meets the criteria for an "audit committee financial expert," as defined by Item 407(d)(5) of Regulation S-K, and that a majority of the members of the board meet the definition of "independent director" under the NASDAQ Marketplace Rules.
+The Nominating and Corporate Governance Committee strives to ensure that at least one member of the board meets the criteria for an "audit committee financial expert," as defined by Item 407(d)(5) of Regulation S-K of the rules of the Securities and Exchange Commission, and that a majority of the members of the board meet the definition of "independent director" under the NASDAQ Marketplace Rules.
 The Nominating and Corporate Governance Committee also believes it appropriate for certain members of the company's management to participate as members of the board.
-Other than the foregoing, there are no stated minimum criteria for director nominees, although the Nominating and Corporate Governance Committee Governance Committee may also consider such other factors as it deems are in the best interests of the company and its stockholders, such as the current composition of the board, the balance of management and independent directors and the need for specialized expertise.
+Other than the foregoing, there are no stated minimum criteria for director nominees, although the Nominating and Corporate Governance Committee may also consider such other factors as it deems are in the best interests of the company and its stockholders, such as the current composition of the board, the balance of management and independent directors and the need for specialized expertise.

 Annually, the Nominating and Corporate Governance Committee reviews with the board the appropriate experience, skills and characteristics expected of the board members in the context of the current make-up of the board.
-When we have an opening on the board, we will always look at a diverse pool of candidates.
-In accordance with our Corporate Governance Guidelines, the assessment includes diversity, skills, such as an understanding of financial statements and financial reporting systems, an understanding of the healthcare industry, experience in operations, experience in governmental matters and experience in acquisitions.
+In accordance with our Corporate Governance Guidelines, the Nominating and Corporate Governance Committee's annual review includes assessing the diversity of the board and whether board members possess certain skills, such as an understanding of financial statements and financial reporting systems, an understanding of the healthcare industry, experience in operations, experience in governmental matters and experience in acquisitions.
 We view and define diversity in its broadest sense, which includes gender, ethnicity, education, experience and leadership qualities.
 If, as a result of the assessment, the Nominating and Corporate Governance Committee determines that adding or replacing a director is advisable, the Nominating and Corporate Governance Committee initiates a search for a suitable candidate to fulfill the board's needs from a diverse pool of candidates.

 The Nominating and Corporate Governance Committee identifies nominees by first evaluating the current members of the board willing to continue in service.
 Current members of the board with skills and experience that are relevant to our business and who are willing to continue in service are considered for re-nomination, balancing the value of continuity of service by existing members of the board with that of the need for additional skills or experience from new board members.
 If any member of the board does not wish to continue in service, or if the Nominating and Corporate Governance Committee or the board decides not to re-nominate a current board member for re-election, the Nominating and Corporate Governance Committee identifies the desired skills and experience for a new nominee in light of the criteria for board members described above.
-The Nominating and Corporate Governance Committee considers new candidates for the board recommended by current members of management.
+The Nominating and Corporate Governance Committee considers new candidates for the board recommended by current members of the board or members of management.
 In addition, the Nominating and Corporate Governance Committee may, to the extent it deems appropriate, retain a professional search firm and other advisors to identify potential nominees for director.
 The Nominating and Corporate Governance Committee also considers director candidates recommended by eligible stockholders.
 The criteria employed by the Nominating and Corporate Governance Committee in evaluating potential nominees does not differ based on whether the candidate is recommended by a stockholder of the company.